nosajio/writing/ripcast-writeup-2017-08-18.md

 It's worth saying that coding isn't required for making a prototype.
 Pieter Levels once [wrote about this](https://levels.io/product-hunt-hacker-news-number-one/) after he made a "crowdsourced spreadsheet as an MVP":

-> Instead of building a site first, I simply made public Google spreadsheet to collect the first data and see if there’d be interest for this at all[...]
+> Instead of building a site first, I simply a made public Google spreadsheet to collect the first data and see if there’d be interest for this at all[...]
 It quickly filled up and with Twitter going crazy about just a spreadsheet list, I had just answered the hypothesis if there’d be interest for this.
 There was some proprietary data people put on there which I deleted (like Numbeo) and made sure it was all crowd sourced public (and open) data.

 **Don't assume you have to have a special set of skills to make good software.
 Making software is about improvisation and pragmatism as much as it is about coding.**